48 Months (£18000)

 Electricians install, maintain and repair electrical systems in industrial, commercial and domestic environments.
 Electricians might work in both indoor and outdoor settings across many different types of equipment and systems which may include switchboards, motors, cables, fuses, thermal relays, fault current protection switches, heating, lighting, air conditioning and metering equipment as well as crime and fire alarm systems and renewable energy technologies.
 They are able to work on their own proficiently and work without immediate supervision in the most efficient and economical manner.

 Electricians may contribute to the design of electrical systems.
 They are able to set out jobs from drawings and specifications and requisition the necessary installation materials.

 Typical applicants will display a good attitude, a positive approach to learning & development and a high level of ambition.
-Apprenticeship placements must cover both Commercial and Domestic settings in order for the full apprenticeship criteria to be covered.
-Apprentices will need to sit an initial assessment in both English and Maths and if they are starting the course without a GSCE grade C or 3 they will need to sit Functional Skills Level 2 English and Maths before completion of the apprenticeship.
+Apprentices will need to sit an initial assessment in both English and Maths.

 Where a learner does not hold an equivalent to or GSCE grade 4 (C) or above, you will need to sit Functional Skills Level 2 English and Maths prior to taking the End Point assessment.